 We're pleased to share this interview with our CEO Arne with Thrive Global for their “Big Ideas That Might Change The World In The Next Few Years” series.

-We appeared on CNN recently to discuss why we need an alternative to the 'big tech' companies.
+We appeared on CNBC recently to discuss why we need an alternative to the 'big tech' companies.
 Watch a clip here.

 "Our goals and those of AI need to be aligned."
 Watch our CEO Arne Blix on a panel at Davos discussing how design principles can humanize AI and the need to build ethics into technology. https://youtu.be/CKFccQTAX0s